mcmityler/library-book-app/README.md

 In this application I am using what I have learned about [[Prototype]]'s and prototypal inheritance

-Also took this project further to teach myself some more styling and also some new JavaScript, such as a refresher of how to make new HTML elements and got familiar with already learned techniques
+Also took this project further to teach myself some more styling and also some new JavaScript, such as a refresher of how to make new HTML elements and the Dialog element and got familiar with already learned techniques

 Sources: